JoeBrockhaus/AzureAutomationVsoGitSync/README.md

 ## Testing
 Once you've created the VSO Service & Runbook Web Hooks, you are now ready to start testing.

 VSO provides a handy [Test] button on the New Service Hook window, which will light up once you drop in your WebHook URL.
-<br>Click it!
+Click it!
 Once the request is sent, you can pop back over to your Automation Account's Jobs Blade and you should see a job Kicked off with the parameters you specified on the WebHook, as well as the JSON-formatted WebHookData object from VSO with all the relevant details you chose to include in the POST data.

 That's it!